 Velas is famous for the Olive Ridley Turtle, which is an endangered species of sea turtles.
 Velas is a small village about 5 kms from Harihareshwar across the Bagmandala creek.
 Every year the Olive Ridley turtle population visits Velas to lay its eggs.

 Velas is a beach on the western coast of Maharashtra State in India, where the fest is organized annually.
 The Velas Turtle Festival dates are not fixed as it depends on the eggs laid by Female Turtles.
 Mostly, it is in the month of March.
-Velas Beach Turtle Festival is organized by Sahyadri Nisarga Mitra (SNMC) which decides the annual fest dates and share with tour operators like Adventure Geek.
+Velas Beach Turtle Festival is organized by Sahyadri Nisarga Mitra (SNMC) which decides the annual fest dates.

-At 7am, when most are waking up to a lazy weekend, Ratnagiri's Velas Beach is buzzing with activity.
-Visitors stand on either side of a roped aisle, cameras in hand for what's one of the years most waited red carpet walk.
-As volunteers release the day's first batch of Olive Ridley Turtle hatchlings cameras go off.
+At 7 am, when most are waking up to a lazy weekend, Ratnagiri's Velas Beach is buzzing with activity.
+Visitors stand on either side of a roped aisle, cameras in hand for what's one of the years most waited for red carpet walk.
+As volunteers release the day's first batch of Olive Ridley Turtle hatchlings cameras goes off.
 Babies Turtle make their way into the sea guided by the morning sun.

 Only to Return

 Bankot Fort is a very old coastal fort.
-After conquering, it was renamed as Himmatgad by Marathas.
+After conquering, it was renamed Himmatgad by Marathas.
 Later, after the fall of Suvarnadurga, the British changed the name to Fort Victoria.
 Bankot fort used to hold the commanding position on the traditional trade route of Savitri River.
 Approximately, it takes half an hour to reach the entrance of the fort.
 There is a wide and safe route to reach the top of the fort.
-There are two entrance gate & one Nagarkhana from where Savitri river is visible.
+There are two entrance gate & one Nagarkhana from where the Savitri river is visible.
 A beautiful piece of history can be explored on Bankot Fort.
-On the Velas Turtle Festival tour, you will be visiting Bankot Fort on day one of the Eco-tour.

 Harihareshwar Beach & Temple

-To summarize, Velas Turtle Festival is one of kind experience that one should have once in a lifetime.
+To summarize, Velas Turtle Festival is a kind of experience that one should have once in a lifetime.
 But, make sure you check the Velas Turtle Festival dates and then visit the Velas beach.
 As there are no hotels, your stay will be in rural Velas Beach Stay Homes on sharing basis during the Festival.